m-coleman/sui-snx-perps-keeper/README.md

 -   `npm install`
 -   Run locally: `npm run dev`
 -   Run in production: `npm run build`, `npm run start`
+-   logs are automatically written to the `logs/` directory, and cleaned up after 7 days

 ### Adding a new market